darkobas2/caddy_enschecker/README.md

 # Utility to answer/check for valid ens addresses used by caddy ask

 runs on :80
 its intended to run on a domain. so add your root domain in -b .example.com  so when a request comes for ensdomain.example.com example.com will be stripped and provider will be queried if ensdomain.eth exists.
 If it does it Returns 200 OK and caddy will resume with cert request.
+If you add beeurl it will also check a bee if the content domain is maybe a valid CID.

 ## usage:
 ```